Diamond Multimedia: TrackSTAR

 Diamond's first product (under the corporate name Diamond Computer Systems) was the TrackSTAR, an 8-bit ISA plug-in card for the IBM PC that emulated an Apple II.
-An early advertisement from 1984 also claimed it would add CP/M compatibility via the included Z80 processor.
+An early advertisement from 1984 also claimed it would add CP/M compatibility via the included Zilog Z80 processor.
 The TrackSTAR was redesigned to fit in the shorter expansion slot of the Tandy 1000 and was key to that marque's expansion into the educational computer market.

 Rio PMP300

 Diamond's innovation created the Rio PMP300, one of the first consumer MP3 players, but they soon sold their MP3 player line and no longer provide support for it.

 SupraMax DSL modems

 The SupraMax line is a popular value DSL modem line.
 The brand has a lineage going back to Supra, Inc.

 Diamond Micronics motherboards

-Diamond began manufacturing PC-compatible motherboards after purchasing Micronics Computers Inc. in 1998.
+Diamond began manufacturing PC-compatible motherboards after purchasing Micronics Computers in 1998.

 Maximum DVD

 Diamond was an early (1997) entrant into PC DVD kits with their Maximum DVD 1000DB-VAR (Value Added Reseller) and 2000-RETKIT (RETail KIT).